florentpoujol/superpowers-game-ftext-plugin/tutorial.md

 ## Includes

-You can include a text asset into another with the `include` instruction.
+You can include a text asset's content into another with the `include` instruction.
-Just write in you asset :
+Just write in your asset :

     [ftext: include: path/to/the/asset]